Olympiad: Quadrennium

-Some Olympic Committees often use the term quadrennium, which it claims refers to the same four-year period.
+Some Olympic Committees often use the term quadrennium, which they claim refers to the same four-year period.
 However, it indicates these quadrennia in calendar years, starting with the first year after the Summer Olympics and ending with the year the next Olympics are held.
 This would suggest a more precise period of four years, but, for example, the 2001–2004 Quadrennium would then not be exactly the same period as the XXVII Olympiad, which was 2000–2003.